SASINDERAN/sasiaws/README.md

 * scripts/ - this directory contains scripts used by AWS CodeDeploy when installing and deploying the website on the Amazon EC2 instance
 * webpage/ - this directory contains static web assets used by the website
-  * index.html - this file contains the website
+  * index.html - this file contains the website main page
+  * js/ - this directory contains javascript/jquery code used by the website
+  * css/ - this directory contains stylesheets used by the website
 * template.yml - this file contains the description of AWS resources used by AWS CloudFormation to deploy the infrastructure
 * template-configuration.json - this file contains the project ARN with placeholders used for tagging resources with the project ID